What is involved in the treatment?

 After the injections a graduated compression stocking is applied to the leg and worn for 2 weeks and the patient is encouraged to walk at least 30 minutes daily.

-This form of treatment is a non-surgical procedure performed in Dr Weaver’s office.
+This form of treatment is a non-surgical procedure is performed in office.